DorielRivalet/MHFZ_Overlay/FAQ.md

 Major version zero (0.y.z) is for initial development.
 Anything MAY change at any time.
 The public API SHOULD NOT be considered stable.

 We provide [release notes](https://github.com/DorielRivalet/mhfz-overlay/blob/main/CHANGELOG.md) with each new version of the software, which describe the changes that have been made and how they may affect you.
-If upgrading to a new version requires any special instructions, we will provide these as well.
+If upgrading to a new version requires any specific instructions, we will provide these as well.

 If you have any questions about versioning or how to upgrade your software, please don't hesitate to contact us for support.